Kausheel/User_Management/README.md

             }
             else
             {
-                echo 'Your account has been activated.
+                echo 'The account has been activated.
 REDIRECT TO LOGIN PAGE';
             }
         }
         elseif($hash_type == 'reset')